digital-asset/daml/daml-lf/spec/contract-id.rst

 ^^^^^^^^^^

-Reinterpretation for a full transaction validation takes the transition, the submission seed, and the submission time as inputs.
+Reinterpretation for a full transaction validation takes the transaction, the submission seed, and the submission time as inputs.
 Transaction seed is derived in the same way as for submission.